| Our partners developed the Wave Piercer concept

 Speed has increased with each generation of fast ferry built and the continuing research

 ensures Incat remains the world market leader in large fast ferry construction.
-Research

 into vessel components and enhanced or new hull designs continues.
 One research project in